techservicesillinois/aws-enterprise-vpc/README.md

    * Deploy the `vpc` environment again (as above).

-   _Note_: be sure to read and understand [`modules/rdns-forwarder/README.md`](modules/rdns-forwarder/README.md) before deploying Option 3.
+   _Note:_ be sure to read and understand [`modules/rdns-forwarder/README.md`](modules/rdns-forwarder/README.md) before deploying Option 3.